percona/portal-doc/docs/index.md

 Percona Platform also includes Percona Monitoring and Management (PMM) for database management, monitoring, and automated insights, making it easier to manage database deployments.

 This documentation portal contains information on using Percona Platform to help you run your database environment at peak performance.
+If you need more help, contact us at <portal-help@percona.com>.